- Home

 Should I buy a property if I’m currently renting?

 That’s a decision only you can make.
-While the numbers on paper are advantageous for homeowners, and there are certainly benefits that come with ownership, you don’t necessarily need to push yourself to buy a home if you’re comfortable renting.
+While there are certainly benefits that come with ownership, you don’t necessarily need to push yourself to buy a home if you’re comfortable renting.

 For example, the benefits of renting include having greater flexibility over where you live, and the freedom to move around without having to sell up (you will need to give your landlord notice, however).
 You are also usually not responsible for the costs of repairs and maintenance in your property when renting.
 You can read more about the pros and cons of renting versus buying in our article Renting or buying – which is right for you? and about whether now is a good time to buy in our guide Should I buy a property now or wait?